xinyandai/string-embed/README.md

 # [Convolutional Embedding for Edit Distance (SIGIR 20)](https://arxiv.org/abs/2001.11692)

-In this project, we design and implement a deep learning model, which transforms strings into real number vectors  while  preserving  their neighboring relation.
+Original model - In this project, we design and implement a deep learning model, which transforms strings into real number vectors  while  preserving  their neighboring relation.
 Specifically,  if  the  edit  distance  of two strings x and y is small,  the L2-distance of their embeddings should also  be  small.
 With  this  model,  we can transform expensive edit distance  computation to cheaper L2-distance computation and speed up string similarity search.

+Updated model proposed by Kobie Arndt, Nathan Ballay and William Kressner - In the modified version of this project, we added the ability to invoke a new loss function known as LeakyReLU.
+The user can specify the value for the hyper parameter used.
+Our intentions for this proposal is to address the "dying ReLU" problem in hopes to achieve an improved item-recall.
+The project is ran the same as below.
+Note: commands were run using python3 instead of python.

 ### before run
 Please install PyTorch refer to [PyTorch](https://pytorch.org/get-started/locally/)